puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

 You already created a `files` directory inside the `pasture` module directory.
-Just like placing manifests inside a module's `manifests` directory allows Puppet find the classes they define, placing files in the module's `files` directory makes them available to Puppet.
+Just like placing manifests inside a module's `manifests` directory allows Puppet to find the classes they define, placing files in the module's `files` directory makes them available to Puppet.

 <div class = "lvm-task-number"><p>Task 8:</p></div>